 Being that dolphins look like fish and resemble many other large sea creatures people are usually shocked to find out that they are in fact mammals.
-It can be confusing since dolphins have a similar appearance to sharks which are a type of fish but there are some key features to a dolphin that make them a distinct part of the mammal family.
+This can be a confusing concept to get your head around, especially since dolphins have a similar appearance to sharks (sharks are actually a type of fish).
+While you’re not likely to have any dolphins come up in your Ancestry.com test results, they do have some key features that make them a distinct part of the mammal family.

 Why are dolphins considered mammals?